fossabot/BahmanM.Flow/docs/CoreOperators.md

 *   **Use `.Select()` when** your operation transforms a value and returns a **plain object** (`TIn -> TOut`).
 *   **Use `.Chain()` when** your operation kicks off a new process and returns **another Flow** (`TIn -> IFlow<TOut>`).

 ---

+### Cancellation (Co‑operative)

+Flow supports co‑operative cancellation throughout the pipeline. `FlowEngine` provides a `CancellationToken` via execution options and operators that have cancellable overloads will observe that token.

+---